Leave this site

 Our face-to-face peer support group is for adult survivors of sexual violence, abuse or harassment, to come together, share their stories and gain support from each other

-The purpose of the Peer Support Group is for adult survivors of sexual violence, abuse or harassment to come together and gain support from each other.
+The Peer Support Group offers adult survivors of sexual violence, abuse or harassment a safe, welcoming and trauma-sensitive space to connect and support one another.

 Anyone attending will need to have had an initial meeting with our Welcome Team.